-Things are a lot different today of course, at least for those parts of Gateshead that face the Newcastle waterside.
-Gateshead has been a town and borough in the shadow of Newcastle since medieval times and often willingly or unwillingly under its neighbour’s direct control.
-Since 1882 Newcastle has held the status of a city, reinforcing Gateshead’s role as a ‘suburb’ despite the two places belonging to two quite different counties for so many centuries.
+Things are a lot different today of course, at least for those parts of the town that face the Newcastle waterside.
+Gateshead has been a town and borough in the shadow of Newcastle since medieval times.
+It could be willingly or unwillingly under its neighbour’s direct control.
+Since 1882 Newcastle has held the status of a city, reinforcing Gateshead’s role as a ‘suburb’.
+This was despite the two places belonging to two quite different counties for so many centuries.

 There is, almost, dare I say it, a sense that modern developments and future plans could, in decades to come, bring about a turnaround in this status.
-Gateshead, as it grows and develops might well become the sparkling modern city of glass and steel while Newcastle might come to serve the splendid role of ‘the old toon’, a kind of beautiful historic quarter with charming old buildings, streets and bars so typically found in many of the most frequently visited continental cities.
+As Newcastle’s neighbour grows and develops it might well become the sparkling modern city of glass and steel while Newcastle might come to serve the splendid role of ‘the old toon’, a kind of beautiful historic quarter with charming old buildings, streets and bars so typically found in many of the most frequently visited continental cities.

 I regularly listen to Radio 2 these days – I’m showing my age here – and I often hear them announce forthcoming tours of prominent performers to major cities.
-Through the splendid work and fabulous event programme of the wonderful venue that is Sage Gateshead it is often Gateshead that you hear listed amongst those cities, rather than Newcastle.
-It’s quite an astonishing thing, when you think about it, given the almost ‘backwater’ status that Gateshead once held.
+Through the splendid work and fabulous event programme of the wonderful venue that is Sage Gateshead, it is often Gateshead that you hear listed amongst those cities, rather than Newcastle.
+It’s quite an astonishing thing when you think about it, given the almost ‘backwater’ status that the town once held.

 And there’s more.
 What is the most iconic symbol of the region today?
 The Tyne Bridge?
 Well maybe, but if it is so then Gateshead can certainly claim its share of this wonderful eminence of solid steel.

-However, arguably the most internationally recognised symbol of the whole region, let alone Tyneside today, is Gateshead’s own Angel of the North.
+However, arguably the most internationally recognised symbol of the whole region, let alone Tyneside today, is the Angel of the North.
 In fact it might even be described as the symbol of the entire North of England and it’s right here in Gateshead.
 Well, where else?

-Even down on the river, the Tyne Bridge is now somewhat challenged in the admiration stakes by the Gateshead Millennium Bridge which tellingly includes Gateshead in its name.
+Even down on the river, the Tyne Bridge is now somewhat challenged in the admiration stakes by the Gateshead Millennium Bridge which tellingly includes the town as part of its name.
 Its modern elegant gleaming white arch certainly seems to connect with the companion buildings of Sage and BALTIC on the south shore a little more so than perhaps it does with even the most modern quayside buildings on the Newcastle side.